UoB-COMSM0110/2024-group-19/README.md

 There are a few additional classes that haven't been covered thus far.

 The first is the Animation class.
 For now this will only be applied to dynamic entities (Character & Enemy).
 Its primary attribute will be an array of image arrays.
-This array will have 4 image arrays, with each sub-array will representing an animation sequence of sprites travelling in one of the 4 fundamental directions.
-The sub-array that is chosen for render is depended on an array of boolean expressions, which in-turn represent the statuses of the W,A,S & D keys (true = pressed and false = not).
+This array will have 4 image arrays, with each sub-array representing an animation sequence of sprites travelling in one of the 4 fundamental directions.
+The sub-array that is chosen for render will depend on an array of boolean expressions, which in-turn represent the statuses of the W,A,S & D keys (true = pressed and false = not).
 Some simple conditional logic should be enough to implement this effectively.
 Once the correct sub-array has been selected it will simply be a case of looping through the images in this array.

 The second is the Round class.
 This will called as part of the EnemyManager class and will calculate Enemy health, speed and number as a function of the current round number & return it to the EnemyManager class so it can deploy an appropriate wave of enemies.